-Permanent exclusion - when a pupil is removed from the school permanently and taken off the school roll.
+Permanent exclusion - when a pupil is removed from the school permanently and taken off the school admission register.
 This is sometimes referred to as an 'exclusion'.

-Off-site direction - when a governing board of a maintained school requires a pupil to attend another education setting temporarily, to improve their behavior.
+Off-site direction - when a governing board of a maintained school requires a pupil to attend another education setting temporarily, to improve their behaviour.

-Parent - any person who has parental responsibility and any person who has care of the child.
+Parent/carer - any person who has parental responsibility and any person who has care of the child.

 Managed move - when a pupil is transferred to another school permanently.
-All parties, including parents and the admission authority for the new school, should consent before a managed move occurs.
+All parties, including parents/carers and the admission authority for the new school, should consent before a managed move occurs.